 Five ingredients and only 15 minutes and you’re on your way to one of the most addictive snacks you’ll ever have.
-Wildflower Honey is combined with a touch of cayenne pepper, butter and salt to make salty, sweet nut clusters that you’re going to find hard to resist.
+Honey is combined with a touch of cayenne pepper, butter and salt to make salty, sweet Honey Roasted Peanut Clusters that you’ll find hard to resist.

 Monday.
 Again.
 Where does the weekend go?
 Blink of an eye, I tells ya!
 My sister-in-law informed me of some exciting news this weekend.
 Anthony Bourdain is coming to Newfoundland!
 YES, Anthony Bourdain – star of CNN’s foodie/travel show Parts Unknown!
 It’s one of our favourite shows.
 Have you ever watched?